passive-radio/interactive-curve-fit/README.md

 ## <b>Features</b>

-1. Peak fitting on GUI window
+1. Fitting spectrum in GUI window

-    Now you can obtain x,y of each peak on the spectrum by using [interactive.py](interactive.py)
+    You can obtain the information of each peaks in the spectrum by using [interactive.py](core/interactive.py)

-    ### Available method
+    ### Output information includes:
+    - peak position (x, y)
+    - baseline height of the spectrum
+    - bandwidth of each peaks with its CI (confidential interval)

+    ### Guess methods available:
-    - click (click the top and both edge of each peaks)
+    - click (click the top and the both edge of each peaks)
-    - drag (wrap up the peak area by mouse dragging)
+    - drag (wrap up the peak area by dragging mouse)

     ### Click example
     ![interactive peak guessing](img/interactive_step1.png)